keycloak/keycloak-quickstarts/app-authz-jee-vanilla/README.md

 Undeploy the Quickstart
 --------------------

-1. Open a terminal and navigate to the root of the RH-SSO server directory.
+1. Open a terminal and navigate to the root of the Keycloak server directory.

 2. The following shows the command to undeploy the quickstart: